avadhutp/lazarus/README.md

 # Requirements
 1. youtube-dl
-2. an mp3 players installed, like—
+2. a terminal-based mp3 players like
   * afplayer: on OS X
   * cvlc: on Linux (:warning:note: While using cvlc specify the command as `cvlc --play-and-exit` to avoid stalling Lazarus.)
+  * mplayer

 # Settings
 Lazarus works off of an `ini` file.
 This supports the following configs: